top of page

 1

-Bone structure of shoulder, ribs, back, hooks, and pins are sharp to the touch and easily visible.
+The bone structure of the shoulder, ribs, back, hooks, and pins are sharp to the touch and easily visible.
 No evidence of fat deposits or muscling

 Very Thin